 Read archinect for more info.

-The most tedious and time consuming part of studying architecture is the studio work.
-Student start taking studio at 200 level up until their last semester in the masters programme.
-Usually a minimum of 10 semester.
+The most tedious and time-consuming part of studying architecture is studio work.
+Students start taking studio at 200 level up until their last semester in the master’s programme.
+Usually a minimum of 10 semesters.

 2. Without passion you won’t last long studying architecture.